Deemowe/Speech-Recognition-Calculator/README.md

 ```
 ## Python GUI Programming With Tkinter

-Python has a lot of GUI frameworks, but Tkinter is the only framework that’s built into the Python standard library.
+Python has a lot of GUI frameworks, but Tkinter is the only framework that's integrated with the Python standard library.
 Tkinter has several strengths.
-It’s cross-platform, so the same code works on Windows, macOS, and Linux.
-Visual elements are rendered using native operating system elements, so applications built with Tkinter look like they belong on the platform where they’re run.
+It's cross-platform, so the same code works on Windows, macOS and Linux.
+Visual elements are rendered using native operating system elements, so applications built with Tkinter look like they belong on the platform they're running on.

-### How We Create Our Calculator Windows?
+### How Do We Create Our Calculator Windows?
-#### 1. The first and important step is download the Tkinter package
+#### 1. The first and most important step is to download the Tkinter package

 ```python
 from tkinter import*